printfjoby/MyTrip-React-Demo-App/README.md

 1. Clone this repository.

-2. run `npm start` from the root directory.
+2. Run `npm start` from the root directory.

 3. Application would be loaded on `http://localhost:3000/`